MaterializeInc/materialize/doc/user/content/quickstarts/log-parsing.md

 1. Launch a new terminal window and `cd materialize/demo/http_logs`.

-1. Launch the Materialize CLI (`mzcli`) by running:
+1. Launch `psql` by running:

     ```shell
-    ./mzcompose run cli
+    docker-compose run cli
     ```

-1. Within `mzcli`, ensure you have all of the necessary sources, which represent all of the tables from MySQL:
+1. Within `psql`, ensure you have all of the necessary sources, which represent all of the tables from MySQL:

     ```sql